nicolealcala/raul-landing-page/README.md

 3. **Branding Colors:** Primary brand colors were extracted directly from the provided mockup. to ensure UI consistency, I generated a color palette based on these primary tones.
 4. **Assets:**
    - **Logo:** Since source files were't available, I manually traced and recreated the logo as a vector (SVG).
 I also generated a full set of professional favicons for polished browser experience.
-   - **Icons:** I curated custom icons from SVG Repo to match the mockup's, converting them into React components for reusability and customization.
+   - **Icons:** I curated custom icons from SVG Repo to match the mockup's, converted them into React components for reusability and customization.
    - **Image:** I selected a high-definition professional photography that aligns wth the agency's brand identity and color scheme, then converted it to **.webp** for optimization.

 <br>

 **Time Spent**

-- **Total Time:** ~16 hours
+- **Total Time:** ~20 hours
   - Planning: 2 hours
   - Project Setup: 1 hour
-  - Asset Curation and Recreation: 2 hours
+  - Asset Curation and Recreation: 2.5 hours
-  - Coding and debugging: 10 hours
+  - Coding and debugging: 12 hours
   - Testing and deployment: 1 hour
+  - Documentation: 1 hour